Translated by Hilary Keyes

 There are two convenient locations offering travel advice for Uji: the Uji City Tourism Association (Sightseeing Center) and the JR Uji Station Building Yumeria Uji Tourist Information Center.

-Recommended Spots and Activities in Uji
+Places to Visit and Activities in Uji

-1. Byodoin Temple
+1. Byodoin Temple and the Phoenix Hall

 Byodoin Temple is a UNESCO World Heritage-designated temple, thought to be first established in 1052.
 The gorgeous vermillion and white Phoenix Hall is the temple's main hall, which many may recognize as being the motif of the Japanese 10-yen coin.